BiAPoL/blog/ryan_savill/02_intro_to_skimage/readme.md

 import numpy as np
 ```

-Or we can import parts of a library that we need for example from scikit image or matplotlib
+Or we can import parts of a library that we need for example from [scikit image](https://scikit-image.org/) or [matplotlib](https://matplotlib.org/).

 ```python